aimms/how-to/Articles/338/338-viewing-schedules-different-scenarios.rst

 Note the index ``IndexCurrentCaseSelection``; we will use this index below to declare data over all cases.

 This set is filled using the dialog of the "Data Manager" tool of the AIMMS WebUI.
-Once a user filled this set, he can select the case for the schedule shown in the top Gantt Chart, and similarly, the case for the schedule shown in the bottom Gantt Chart.
+Once a user filled this set, he can select the case for the schedule shown in the top `Gantt Chart <https://documentation.aimms.com/webui/gantt-chart-widget.html>`_, and similarly, the case for the schedule shown in the bottom `Gantt Chart <https://documentation.aimms.com/webui/gantt-chart-widget.html>`_.

 This is simply a matter of element parameters selecting a value in  :any:`CurrentCaseSelection`.
 The scalar widget, for elements in :any:`AllCases` shows the case name; so we don't have to do the number-to-name conversion ourselves here.